robtweed/qewd-conduit/README.md

   *qewd-conduit* requires [QEWD](https://github.com/robtweed/qewd) to be installed on your server.
   QEWD itself is a Node.js-based Web Application & REST run-time platform.

-  The QEWD installation and configuration process is very quick and almost completely automated.
+  QEWD is available in both Dockerised and natively-installed formats.
+Which you choose is up to you, but even for the non-Dockerised version, the installation and configuration process is very quick and almost completely automated.
   You'll find that you can install *qewd-conduit* and have it fully up and running in literally just a few minutes, so there are really no reasons not to try it out!